“Textbook Extrovert”

 The first CDs I owned were Britney Spears's debut Baby One More Time, and the first of a compilation series called NOW That’s What I Call Music.

-Years later, this music fan who recorded songs off the ready would become a karaoke regular and eventually a DJ at local bars and social clubs.
+Years later, this music fan who recorded songs off from radio to cassette tape would become a karaoke regular and eventually a DJ at weddings, local bars, and social clubs.

 Though the pandemic ended that chapter, I hope to return to it someday.
 Whether it’s a bar sing-along, a wedding, or a backyard cookout, something magical happens when the music hits everyone’s soul at once.